yaliboi/Backslash-Train-Ticket/README.md

 ```
 i'm going on the assumption that there are no circular refrences beacuse that would make checking if a route starts with or ends with impossible.
 as for the frontend, very simple filtering and visualising the graph using a library.
+once i finish all the filtering, all i have to do is reconvert the filtered object to a format that the front can handle, and its done!